▦ New · The Command Center →

 Terminal Agent Orchestrator

-Agent IDEs ship their own terminal, diff viewer, and worktree manager — then lock you in. jmux orchestrates tmux, hunk, wtm, and whatever else you already use.
-Your tools stay your tools.
+Agent IDEs ship their own terminal, diff viewer, and worktree manager — then lock you in. jmux conducts the tools you already run.

 $ bun install -g @jx0/jmux